Jailed ex-Guatemalan president receives medical attention for 'cardiac problem'

 “I do not know what happened to him or how he is ...
 Since it is an emergency, his transfer to a hospital was requested,” said Calderon, of the politician who previously served in the army.

+A fellow inmate held in the same part of the jail said Perez had suffered a heart attack.
+The inmate asked not to be named.

-Local media said Perez, who is currently behind bars awaiting trial on graft charges uncovered by the U.N.-backed International Commission Against Impunity in Guatemala (CICIG), had suffered a heart attack.
+Perez was forced to resign and imprisoned in a multi-million dollar graft case stemming from an investigation by the U.N.-backed International Commission Against Impunity in Guatemala (CICIG).

-Reporting by Sofia Menchu; Writing by Anthony Esposito; Editing by Frank Jack Daniel
+Reporting by Sofia Menchu; editing by Simon Cameron-Moore; Writing by Anthony Esposito; Editing by Frank Jack Daniel & Simon Cameron-Moore